1javid/Paint-Project/README.md

 🟪 When exiting, the application warns the user if there is unsaved work and exits only if they approve.

-🟨 **UPDATE:** Now there is no need to save the set of shapes if it was read from a file!

 # Details

 | **I have used:** |**I have implemented:**|